kevinrenskers/js-skeleton/README.md

 Looking into frameworks, libraries and build systems to use.
 Very much a work in progress.

-Each experiment will have a similar output, a very simple hello world page.
-They must all use a router to display the "home" page, have auto-reloading enabled in dev mode and produce minified ready-to-deploy producion builds with one command.
+Each experiment will have a similar output, a very simple hello world page with an input field that simply renders its contents below it, and a separate page showing a very simple todo list.
+They must all use a router, have auto-reloading enabled in dev mode and produce minified ready-to-deploy producion builds with one command.

 ## Current branches with experiments